andry81/contools/README_EN.txt

 !!!

-BEWARE OF THE ENDLOCAL INSTRUCTION WHICH CALLS AUTOMATICALLY WHEN A SCRIPT EXISTS OR CALL SUBROUTINE ENDS.
+BEWARE OF THE ENDLOCAL INSTRUCTION WHICH CALLS AUTOMATICALLY WHEN A SCRIPT EXITS OR CALL SUBROUTINE ENDS.
 BEWARE OF THE SETLOCAL INSTRUCTION WHICH WORKS ONLY IN A SCRIPT.

 !!!